What Are Protection Orders?

 Protection Orders are a type of restraining order, designed to address domestic violence between family members, spouses, boyfriends and girlfriends.

 How Are They Used In Family Law?

-In granting the Protection Order, the court may order that the offender have no contact with the victim or children.
+In granting a protection order, the court may order that the offender have no contact with the victim or children.
 A Temporary Protection Order usually lasts until a hearing can be held.

 We are experienced at obtaining Protection Orders for our clients who find themselves or their children the victim of abuse.

-Unfortunately, it is also possible for Protection Orders to be misused.
+Unfortunately, it is also possible for protection order to be misused.
 A falsely obtained Protection Order can have devastating effects regarding custody in a divorce.

 Someone can be thrown out of their house and kept from their children for a period of time without ever having the opportunity to tell his side of the story.
 Goldberg Jones is very aware of potential harm incurred if a false or trumped up Protection Order goes unchallenged.

 Related Reading: Protection Orders: Varying Types And How They Work (in depth)